GoogleChrome/developer.chrome.com/site/en/blog/timer-throttling/index.md

 ### Hidden pages

-Generally, 'hidden' means a different tab is active, or the window has been minimized, but browsers may consider a page hidden whenever its content is totally not-visible.
+Generally, **hidden** means a different tab is active, or the window has been minimized, but browsers may consider a page hidden whenever its content is totally not-visible.
 Some browsers go further than others here, but you can always use the [page visibility